backstage/community-plugins/workspaces/tech-insights/plugins/tech-insights/api-report.md

 import { ApiRef } from '@backstage/core-plugin-api';
 import { BackstagePlugin } from '@backstage/core-plugin-api';
 import { BulkCheckResponse } from '@backstage-community/plugin-tech-insights-common';
+import { Check as Check_2 } from '@backstage-community/plugin-tech-insights-common/client';
 import { CheckResult } from '@backstage-community/plugin-tech-insights-common';
 import { CompoundEntityRef } from '@backstage/catalog-model';
 import { DiscoveryApi } from '@backstage/core-plugin-api';